 The prosecutor will work hard to prove your guilt and in most cases, seek the maximum punishment possible.
 For the best possible outcome, you need a criminal defense attorney who has experience in defending the accused in cases involving assault and battery charges; an attorney who will take the time to investigate your case and prepare a strong defense in your favor.

-Boston area defense attorney Gerald J. Noonan is a former assistant district attorney now putting his skill and experience to work as a criminal defense lawyer.
+Boston area defense attorney Gerald J. Noonan is a former assistant district attorney now putting his skill and experience to work as a assault and battery criminal defense lawyer.
 Over the course of a thirty year career Attorney Noonan has gained extensive knowledge of the courts and is relentless when it comes to protecting the rights of his clients.
 As a criminal defense attorney alone, Gerald J. Noonan has successfully handled more than 340 criminal trials.

 Massachusetts Assault and Battery Law